A theory of learning data statistics in diffusion models, from easy to hard: Concluding perspectives

 \section{Concluding perspectives}

 We demonstrated experimentally that diffusion models learn statistics of increasing complexity over training, where complexity is defined via the order of the cumulants exploited by the model.
 In the mixed cumulant model, we rigorously analyze this phenomenon and show that learning is governed by the diffusion information exponent $k^*$, which determines the sample complexity required to recover a given statistic and depends on both the architecture and the data distribution; correlated latent variables facilitate learning.
-While our theoretical analysis focuses on a simple denoiser with a single hidden unit and a single non-Gaussian direction, the diffusion information exponent can in principle be computed for richer architectures and more structured data models.
+While our theoretical analysis focuses on a simple denoiser with a single hidden unit and a simplified data distribution with one or two non-Gaussian directions, the diffusion information exponent can in principle be computed for richer architectures and more structured data models.

 We further compare two optimization protocols and show that SGD projected on the sphere outperforms its unconstrained counterpart, which can be trapped by a suboptimal attracting solution at $\|w\|=0$ for several common nonlinearities.
 Numerical experiments indicate that increasing network width and depth restores the ability to learn higher-order statistics, suggesting that both overparametrization and depth can mitigate unfavorable nonlinearities without explicit fine-tuning.
 Overall, our results show that diffusion models exhibit a distributional simplicity bias beyond supervised learning: when data or model expressivity is limited, they reliably learn lower-order statistics before higher-order ones.